rotundasoftware/backbone.collectionView/README.md

 ```

 ## Options accepted by the CollectionView constructor
-* `el` : A `<ul>` or `<table>` element into which your collection will be rendered. f you supply a `<table>` element, your modelView must have an element of type of `<tr>`.
+* `el` : A `<ul>` or `<table>` element into which your collection will be rendered.
+If you supply a `<table>` element, your modelView must have an element of type of `<tr>`.
 * `collection` : The collection of models to be rendered.
-* `modelView` : A view constructor that will be used to create the views for each of the models in the collection.
+* `modelView` : A view constructor that will be used to create the views for each individual model.
 * `selectable` : (default: _true_) Determines whether models in the CollectionView are selectable.
-* `clickToSelect` : (default: _true_) In a selectable CollectionView, determines whether mouse clicks should select models as would be appropriate in a standard HTML mutli-SELECT element.
-* `processKeyEvents` : (default: _true_) In a selectable CollectionView, determines if the collection view should respond to arrow key events as would be appropriate in a standard HTML multi-SELECT element.
-* `selectMultiple` : (default: _false_) In a selectable CollectionView, determines if multiple models can be selected at once.
-* `clickToToggle` : (default: _false_) In a selectable CollectionView, determines if clicking a model view should toggle its selected / unselected state.
-Only applies if `selectMultiple`.
+* `detachedRendering` : (default: _false_) When `true`, all the modelViews are rendered before being added to the DOM to improve performance.
+If your modelView rendering relies on its location in the DOM (for sizing or other reasons), use the default value of `false`.
 * `sortable` : (default: _false_) Determines if models can be rearranged by dragging and dropping.
 * `sortableOptions` : Options passed through to the created jQueryUI sortable.
 Only applies if `sortable`.
 * `emptyListCaption` : A string (or a function that returns a string) to be displayed when the CollectionView is empty.

-* `detachedRendering` : (default: _false_) When `true`, all the modelViews are rendered before being added to the DOM to improve performance.
-If your modelView rendering relies on its location in the DOM (for sizing or other reasons), use the default value of `false`.
+The following options apply when `selectable` option is set:

+* `clickToSelect` : (default: _true_) Determines whether mouse clicks should select models as would be appropriate in a standard HTML mutli-SELECT element.
+* `processKeyEvents` : (default: _true_) Determines if the collection view should respond to arrow key events as would be appropriate in a standard HTML multi-SELECT element.
+* `selectMultiple` : (default: _false_) Determines if multiple models can be selected at once.
+* `clickToToggle` : (default: _false_) Determines if clicking a model view should toggle its selected / unselected state.
+Only applies if `selectMultiple`.

 The following options expect a filter function that takes a single parameter, the model in question, and returns `true` or `false`.
 They are all optional, defaulting to passing all models.
 * `visibleModelsFilter` : Determines which models are visible.